hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 2. the spec now indicates how clients can identify themselves as bots (non-human users that should not count in usage stats) ([#174](https://github.com/hapi-server/data-specification/pull/174))
 3. additional error code for incorrectly querying `catalog` endpoint with the new depth option ([#191](https://github.com/hapi-server/data-specification/pull/191))
 4. new optional element in `capabilities` that offers clients a valid data query to use for server aliveness testing ([#172](https://github.com/hapi-server/data-specification/pull/172))
 5. string parameters can now be identified as URIs, which allows HAPI to officially serve images.
-Please see [section 3.6.16](#3616-the-stringtype-object) for details and especially the caveats for offering data links as URIs in HAPI. ([#166](https://github.com/hapi-server/data-specification/pull/166))
+See [the description of the `stringType` object](#366-stringtype-object) for details and especially the caveats for offering data links as URIs in HAPI. ([#166](https://github.com/hapi-server/data-specification/pull/166))
 6. error message text improvements for `startDate` and `stopDate` error messages ([#163](https://github.com/hapi-server/data-specification/pull/163))
 7. emphasized that HAPI output formats are transport formats and not for the same use as traditional data formats ([#159](https://github.com/hapi-server/data-specification/pull/159))
 8. Clarified that sending `parameters=` followed by an empty string in a HAPI URL request is the same as